 Common Specialty Medications

 - All specialty medications require prior authorization.
-The process begins with a call to CVS at 1-866-814-7787.
-CVS will review the drug for medical necessity, and if approved, will coordinate the purchase through an approved source.
+The process begins with a call to Express Scripts at 1-855-230-7778.
+ESI will review the drug for medical necessity, and if approved, will coordinate the purchase through an approved source.
 Specialty drugs have the following key characteristics:

 - Need frequent dosage adjustments